5 Creating a CDM reference

 rename("new_id" = "person_id") |>

-Now we would have this new table as an additional table in our cdm reference, knowing it was not in the format of one of the core OMOP CDM tables.
+Now we would be allowed to have this new table as an additional table in our cdm reference, knowing it was not in the format of one of the core OMOP CDM tables.

 cdm